Key Takeaways

 Step 5: Title Search and Closing

 The buyer orders a title search through a Knoxville title company to ensure clear ownership.
-Then you close, sign documents, and receive your cash—usually within 7-14 days of accepting the offer.
+Then you close, sign documents, and receive your cash, often within 7-14 days of accepting the offer.

 What's Your Knoxville Home Worth in a Cash Sale?